tdwg/website/content/pages/conferences/2021/index.md

 ## Registration

 While virtual, connecting and uniting the TDWG community for the sharing of standards, processes and tools, does not come free.
 This year's modest registration fee includes a discount structure, and helps to defray the cost of abstract publication.
 Register by 1 August 2021 23:59 (midnight UTC-5) to qualify for a $50 early registration discount.
 Special discounts are in place for students, post-docs, and participants from developing nations.
+If the cost of registration is a barrier to your participation in this conference, please contact [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org).
 Individual TDWG members and up to five representatives from [member institutions](https://www.tdwg.org/about/membership/#institutional%20members%202021_1) enjoy a $25 discount for regular registration.
 Not yet a member?
 [Become an individual member](https://zohosecurepay.com/checkout/wc9vqum-8am1lyxy1fswt/Individual-TDWG-Membership) before registering for TDWG 2021.

 <b><a href="https://reg.conferences.dce.ufl.edu/Basic/1400081801" target="_blank" class="btn btn-secondary">Register now for TDWG 2021</a></b>

 ## Abstracts

 Abstracts are required for all contributions (oral presentations and virtual posters) and will be published in our open access journal, [Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS).
 Presenters are required to complete registration before abstracts can be published.
-The [call for abstracts](https://www.tdwg.org/conferences/2021/call-for-abstracts/) was released 6 June with a deadline of 2 August. **The deadline has been extended to 20 August for submission of abstracts for posters only.**
+The [call for abstracts](https://www.tdwg.org/conferences/2021/call-for-abstracts/) was released 6 June with a deadline of 2 August. **The deadline for abstract submission has now closed.**

 ## Scheduling